Lakeside Cabins in Northern Ontario Canada

 If you live in Michigan, Ohio or Indiana we are straight north of you.
 Coming from there you will drive north on Interstate Highway I-75 to Sault Ste.
 Marie, Michigan and there cross the bridge into Canada.
 From the Canadian side of Sault Ste.
 Marie it is only 190 miles to Chapleau, about three and a half hours' drive.

-There are two options.
+From Sault Ste.
+Marie there are two options.
 You can take Highway 17 North to Wawa and then Highway 101 East to Chapleau.
 You can also come by way of Highway 17 East to Thessalon and then Highway 129 to Chapleau.
 These are all good paved roads.

 We do not recommend Highway 556 from Sault Ste.
 Marie past Ranger Lake to Highway 129.
 It is a gravel road, can be quite rough and will cost you much time and maybe the price of a new muffler.
 The other roads that we recommend are excellent and all paved.